 What is the growth investment strategy?

 Under this investment style and strategy, the main focus is increasing the investor’s capital.
-As a result, if you use this stock-buying strategy, you will invest in companies, industries, or sectors that are growing at above-average rates and are expected to grow over a substantial time period.
+As a result, if you use this stock-buying strategy, you will invest in companies, industries, or sectors that are growing at above-average rates and are expected to grow over a substantial period.
 The dividend will not be distributed at the time of maturity but is reinvested in more stocks to maximize the NAV of the fund.
 This means no regular cashouts can be made with growth investing.

 What is the dividend investment strategy?